zydras/KADET/README.md

 Through these shell companies, the Korps is able to maintain a full space program without raising a significant amount of suspicion.
 This has been followed with the proper establishment of a moonbase on the backside of the moon in order to form the backbone of **Project Launchpad**, which will allow for further exploration into the solar system.
 In the meantime, the well-hidden moonbase allows the Korps to proceed unmonitored.

+### CURRENT DAY

+The Korps moonbase, known as KADET 13 by its crew - a number earned as symbolism for the 13th manned flight that delivered the initial astronauts on the moon - sends feedback from their scientific researches into the potential searches of lunar caverns and returns with the discovery of a new element: **Morphiae**.

+Initial digs reveal the material to date from roughly the 3000 BC era, albeit hard to precisely set a date due to the lack of sedimentation found on earth.
+The crystalline material holds incredible power and shares a variety of characteristics to many well-known elements, typically compared to a highly combustible plutonium submatter.

+Today's shift: Get that Morphiae up, keep the moonbase active, and be very normal about women.

 ## LICENSE